 b.
 Flavor: The chili should have good flavoring and chili pepper taste (not too hot or not too mild)

 c.
 Consistency: Chili should be smooth.
 Not too thin or thick

-8. The Creative Arts Building will provide the cups and spoons for sampling chili after the judging.
+8. Cups and spoons for sampling chili after the judging will be provided.